evlaV/steamos-log-submitter/README.md

 * **gpu**†: submits traces from GPU crashes.
 * **peripherals**†: collects and submits information about which peripherals are used on the device.
+* **systemd**†: submits logs from SteamOS-related systemd units that are failing to run.

 † These helpers are not yet fully functional and won't submit anything or are disabled.